yunze-li/PersonalBlog/source/_posts/CleanCode.md

 thumbnail: /thumbnails/CleanCode.jpg
 toc: true
 categories:
+  - 技术博客
-  - Clean Code
+  - Reading
 tags:
   - English
-  - Reading
+  - Clean Code
 ---

 Recently I read this book <Clean Code> written by Robert C. Martin also known as "Uncle Bob".
 In this book it talked about general coding principles to make your code "**clean**" and easy to understand.
 And here is some useful tips and summaries I extracted.